Secure Web Proxy policies overview

 Secure Web Proxy policies are based on the following two parameters:

-By default, Secure Web Proxy is set in a manner to deny any egress traffic through the proxy unless you include a specific rule in the policy.
+By default, Secure Web Proxy is set in a manner to deny any outbound web traffic (HTTP or HTTPS) through the proxy unless you include a specific rule in the policy of your Secure Web Proxy instance.

 Source attributes for policies